lauramapu/AOHs/README.md

 1. IUCN habitats are described in very general terms, so we have a single category for all kind of forests, grasslands, etc.
 2. Some habitats get no land use correlations in certain tertiles, such as rocky areas and artificial aquatic in low tertile, and artificial degraded forest and platation in high tertile, so might be lost in translation (look for them in tokyo :P).
+3. I did this only with the highest tertile of the positive correlations but I think it can be easily modified (or you can just repeat the AOH loop replacing 'thr_high_code' with 'thr_mid/low_code').

 ### Other general considerations